Travancore flying squirrel

-Travancore flying squirrel (Petinomys fuscocapillus), also known as the small flying squirrel, is a flying squirrel found in South India and Sri Lanka.
+Travancore flying squirrel (Petinomys fuscocapillus) is a flying squirrel found in Sri Lanka and the Western Ghats of South India.
 Travancore flying squirrels were thought to be extinct but were rediscovered in 1989 after a gap of 100 years in Kerala.
 It was rediscovered in Sri Lanka after 78 years.
 The animals were reported only in wet and intermediate zones of the island, and had a few sightings in the Sinharaja Forest Reserve.

 Description

-Head and body length is 32 cm.
-Tail is 25–29 cm.
+The head and body length is 32 cm, and the tail is 25–29 cm.

-Dorsally reddish brown.
-Underparts grayish with a ruddy tinge.
-Tail is feather-shaped and reddish brown with a blackish undersurface.
-Membrane behind hind limb is small.
-Vibrissae is black.
-Dorsal fur is very soft, long and sheen.
+Dorsally, this species is reddish brown, with ruddy-tinged grayish underparts.
+The tail is feather-shaped and reddish brown with a blackish undersurface.
+Their vibrissae are black.
+Like other members of this genus, the fur is soft, long and sheen.